Preparation of Laboratory reagents

 Preparation of laboratory reagents and solutions used in qualitative analysis.
 Bench reagents consist of a stack of acids and bases on each bench top.
-Side bench and Special reagents are placed away from the work bench.
-A lab tech will only put out those reagents and solutions that are necessary for the determinations being carried out on that day.
+Side bench and Special reagents are conveniently placed on side benches, away from the work bench..

 LIST OF SIDE BENCH REAGENTS